Zinc-ion battery

 A zinc-ion battery or Zn-ion battery (abbreviated as ZIB) uses zinc ions (Zn2+) as the charge carriers.
-Specifically, ZIBs utilize Zn as the anode, Zn-intercalating materials as the cathode, and a Zn-containing electrolyte.
+Specifically, ZIBs utilize Zn metal as the anode, Zn-intercalating materials as the cathode, and a Zn-containing electrolyte.
 Generally, the term zinc-ion battery is reserved for rechargeable (secondary) batteries, which are sometimes also referred to as rechargeable zinc metal batteries (RZMB).
-Thus, ZIBs are different than non-rechargeable (primary) batteries which use zinc, such as alkaline or zinc-carbon batteries.
+Thus, ZIBs are different than non-rechargeable (primary) batteries which use zinc, such as alkaline or zinc–carbon batteries.

 History

 In 2011, Feiyu Kang's group showcased for the first time the reversible Zn-ion insertion into the tunnel structure of alpha-type manganese dioxide (MnO2) host used as the cathode in a ZIB.

 The University of Waterloo in Canada owns patent rights to zinc-ion battery technology developed in its laboratories.
 The Canadian company Salient Energy is commercialising the zinc-ion battery technology.

 Other forms of rechargeable zinc batteries are also being developed for stationary energy storage, although these are not explicitly zinc-ion.
 For example, Eos Energy Storage is developing a zinc-halide battery in which the cathode reaction involves the oxidation and reduction of halides.
-Eos Energy Storage is producing 1.5GWh of ‘Made in America’ zinc batteries to be used in the Texas and California electric grids.
+Eos Energy Storage is producing 1.5GWh of 'Made in America' zinc batteries to be used in the Texas and California electric grids.

 Research

-Motivation and issues
+Motivation

-Compared to lithium metal, a zinc negative electrode holds a higher theoretical volumetric capacity and natural abundance.
-Depending on the ZIB positive electrode, such theoretical advantages may also be present when comparing to lithium-ion batteries (LIBs).
-Moreover, zinc is more compatible with aqueous electrolytes.
-However, ZIBs generally show lower Coulombic (charge) efficiency than state of the art LIBs, larger overpotentials for plating and striping on the negative electrode, and the possibility of dendritic failure.
+ZIBs are an alternative to lithium-ion batteries for grid-scale energy storage because of their affordability, safety, and compatibility with aqueous electrolytes.
+Research challenges at the anode, electrolyte, and cathode currently prevent its further commercialization.

-Chemistry
+Anodes

-Both aqueous and non-aqueous electrolytes are being investigated as candidates for ZIBs.
-Zinc salts using the TFSI or triflate anions have been considered for both aqueous and non-aqueous electrolytes.
-Zinc sulfate and alkaline KOH-based aqueous electrolytes have also been considered.
+A zinc metal negative electrode holds a high theoretical volumetric capacity (5854 Ah L−1), gravimetric capacity (820 Ah kg−1), and natural abundance.
+Zinc production and proven reserves exist at a higher scale than lithium metal due to zinc's use in galvanization and its broad geographic availability.
+Other benefits of zinc metal as an anode material include its compatibility with both aqueous and non-aqueous electrolytes and its higher safety and lower environmental toxicity compared to lithium.

-Until now, several cathode materials have been explored for ZIBs, including gamma-, delta-type MnO2, copper hexacyanoferrate, bismuth oxide, layer sulfides and Prussian blue analogues.
-For example, in 2017, researchers reported a prototype zinc-ion battery that has high reversibility, rate, and capacity without dendrite formation.
-The device used a zinc metal anode, a vanadium oxide cathode (Zn0.25V2O5⋅nH2O) and an aqueous electrolyte, all non-toxic materials.
-After 1,000 cycles it retained 80% of its capacity.
-The cell achieved a capacity up to 300  mAh g−1 and an energy density of ∼450  Wh l−1.
+Challenges to the Zn metal anode in the typical near-neutral aqueous electrolyte include the hydrogen evolution reaction and anode corrosion, which can cause capacity loss.
+Dendrite growth also occurs on Zn metal, like on Li metal, due to uneven plating.
+While these dendrites can cause capacity loss and cell short-circuit, they do not cause the explosion and fire risk of lithium metal batteries due to the aqueous electrolytes.
+Current research strategies to address these challenges include anode capping layers and structural and chemical changes to the Zn metal.